-Thousands of US adults participate in team and leagues, with sports ranging from classic games like soccer and baseball to alternatives such as Ultimate Frisbee.
+Thousands of US adults participate in teams and leagues, with sports ranging from classic games like soccer and baseball to Ultimate Frisbee alternatives.

-On the other hand, countless adults create their own fitness schedules and keep fit recreationally with activities like running, cycling, yoga or swimming.
+On the other hand, countless adults create their own fitness schedules and keep fit recreationally with running, cycling, yoga, or swimming.
 But if you want to get in better shape, which one should you choose?

-It is an undeniable truth though, that your commitment to an activity and how often you actually do it that will get results.
-Let's take a look at some of the main differences between these two types of activity and how they could effect your success.
+It is an undeniable truth, though, that your commitment to an activity and how often you actually do it will get results.
+Let's take a look at some of the main differences between these two types of activity and how they could affect your success.

 Joining an adult sports league does involve a high level of commitment in terms of time.
-Keeping your place on a team will involve turning up to training and being able to get to games, which can can be tricky for those with a busy family and work life.
+Keeping your place on a team will involve turning up to training and getting to games, which can be tricky for those with a busy family and work life.

-If getting to league sessions is going to be a problem, recreational workouts could be right for you.
+If getting to league sessions will be a problem, recreational workouts could be right for you.

 In comparing sports leagues and recreational exercise in terms of costs, recreational activity appears to be the most economical option.
-On a team, you will have to factor in transport costs to the training location and games, possible joining fees and contributions to uniforms.
+You will have to factor in transport costs to the training location and games, possible joining fees, and contributions to uniforms on a team.

-For recreational activity, your costs can be as little or as much as you choose and are dependent on your activity.
-In most cases, you will need to invest in the right clothing or equipment to do your activity but ongoing costs can be minimal if you opt for free local facilities or exercise outdoors.
+Your costs can be as little or as much as you choose and are dependent on your activity for recreational activity.
+In most cases, you will need to invest in the right clothing or equipment to do your activity, but ongoing costs can be minimal if you opt for free local facilities or exercise outdoors.

 It is worth looking at the expenses for each type of activity to decide which is most sustainable for you.